Joint Annual Conference

 November 20-22, 2020

 Conference begins in

-Joint Annual Conference housing blocks have closed.
-Registrants should secure their own lodging accommodations for the November 22-24 conference.
-Contact information for hotels located in proximity to the Annual Conference is listed below.
+2020 Joint Annual Conference housing blocks will open in early June.
+Information for hotels located in proximity to the Conference is listed below.

 Hyatt Regency Chicago

 323 East Wacker Drive, 312/565-0565

 200 N. Columbus Drive, 312/565-8000